Jinshari Vol.49

 'Supporting Children's First Trip to an Art Museum' - School Trip Support .

-【Numerous events at the Omiya Bonsai Art Museum are ran together with the Museum Supporters, a group formed by volunteers.
-In this issue, a Supporter will tell us about guides, one of the 5 activities which the Supporters take part in. 】
+【Numerous events at the Omiya Bonsai Art Museum are held together with the Museum Supporters, a group formed of \ volunteers.
+In this issue, one of the Museum Supporters will tell us all about guides, one of the 5 activities that the Supporters take part in. 】

-When the primary school children saw historic and famous bonsai, or when they see small chrysanthemum, or gentian flowers that are just starting to open up, they exclaim in an excited or in a quiet voice "this bonsai is my favorite".
+When the primary school children saw historic and famous bonsai in the museum, or when they saw small chrysanthemums or gentian flowers that just started to open up, they exclaimed in an excited or quiet voice "This bonsai is my favorite".

-They were agreeing with each other, saying "I like that one too!" on the way home and were sad that they had to leave their favorite bonsai behind.
+They agreed with each other, saying "I like that one too!" on the way home, and were sad that they had to leave their favorite bonsai behind.
 I know that you are all sad, but Kagayaki, the Japanese white pine is still the same as ever.
-The Asian spicebush is changing dramatically however.
+The Asian spicebush is changing dramatically, however.

 I hope that I can enjoy the day with the children who come.
-It might be their first time at an art museum, so I want give them support casually so that they don’t even realise it.
+It might be their first time at an art museum, so I want to give them support casually so that they don’t even realize it.

 Museum Supporter - Nozomi Kozabayashi